Carrie tried her only decent jacket on several times, but knew deep down she was just distracting herself from making the dreaded phone call.

 Lin, however, did not have that problem.

 She breathed deeply, shivering for the first time since coming outside.
 “You know what … you are right.
 I am shallow.
-In fact, I am so shallow that instead of going to counseling, I’m throwing a party for half of Cleveland, when my father got stabbed dead three days ago with a nail file while fucking an underage hooker—the highlight of his business trip to Port-Au-Prince.
-I am so shallow that I just party on, while my mother stopped over on her way home from a Haitian morgue, at her shrink boyfriend’s holiday house in the Keys—to ‘find herself’—and left me alone with our caretaker.
+In fact, I am so shallow that instead of going to counseling, I’m throwing a party for half of Cleveland, when my father got stabbed dead three days ago with a nail file while pushing his tiny dick too far up the asshole of a 15-year old hooker—the highlight of his business trip to Port-Au-Prince!
+I am so shallow that I just party on, while my mother stopped over on her way home from a Haitian morgue, at her shrink boyfriend’s holiday house in the Keys—to ‘find herself’—and left me alone with our caretaker!
 That’s right, Carrie—I’m the fucking definition of shallow!”

 Lin turned and marched back.
 Carrie reacted the only way she could.